-Most mastectomies remove the nipple with the breast.
-In some cases, the surgeon may be able to perform a skin-sparing or nipple-sparing mastectomy.
+The nipple is usually removed in a mastectomy.
+In some cases, the surgeon may perform a skin-sparing or nipple-sparing mastectomy.
 This means that more of the normal skin – with or without the nipple – is kept.
-It allows the surgeon to do an immediate breast reconstruction.

-A breast reconstruction is a type of surgery in which a breast shape is created using a silicone implant, tissue from another part of your body, or a combination of both.
+Breast reconstruction is surgery to make a new breast shape, which is also called a breast mound.
+The surgery may be done using a silicone implant, using tissue from another part of your body, or a combination of the two.